gigamono/standards/README.md

   - backend/

 - Extensions to build

+  - ECommerce (for creating stores) - Freemium
   - Theming (for creating themes) - Free
+  - CMS (for managing content) - Free
   - Workspace Auth (Special Extension, gets updated by the system) - Free
   - Security Audit (checks for XSS, Data leak, etc.) - Free
   - SEO (like Yoast or RankMath) - Freemium